MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-monitor-v1.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

-Use this task in an [agentless job](/azure/devops/pipelines/process/phases#server-jobs) of a release pipeline to observe the configured Azure monitor rules for active alerts.
+To observe the configured Azure monitor rules for active alerts, use this task in an [agentless job](/azure/devops/pipelines/process/phases#server-jobs) of a release pipeline.

 > [!NOTE]
-> Can be used in only an [agentless job](/azure/devops/pipelines/process/phases#server-jobs) of a release pipeline.
+> This task can only be used in an [agentless job](/azure/devops/pipelines/process/phases#server-jobs) of a release pipeline.

 The task succeeds if none of the alert rules are activated at the time of sampling.